fluidware/fluidsurveys-docs/chapters/Editor/editorfeatures.rst

 Survey Title/Survey Description
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Survey Title is what respondents see when they’re treading through your survey.
+The Survey Title is what respondents see when they're treading through your survey.
 During survey creation time, the title is defined, but at any point during the alteration of the survey, you can edit the title and description.

 .. figure:: ../../resources/editor/survey_title_survey_description_option.png
 	:align: center